 In September 2016, we entered into, and in January 2019 we amended, an antibody library subscription agreement with Charles River Laboratories international, Inc., formerly known as Distributed Bio, or the Distributed Bio Agreement, in which we obtained from Distributed Bio a non-exclusive license to use Distributed Bio's antibody library to identify antibodies directed to an unlimited number of our proprietary targets and to make, use, sell, offer for sale, import and exploit products incorporating the antibodies that we identify, or licensed products.
 Our SZN-1326 candidate incorporates a binding component isolated from the Distributed Bio antibody library.
-In consideration for the rights granted to us under the Distributed Bio an annual fee in the low six figures after the first three years.
+In consideration for the rights granted to us under the Distributed Bio Agreement, we paid Distributed Bio a nominal upfront fee and an additional nominal fee upon entering into the amendment.
+We agreed to pay Distributed Bio an annual fee in the low six figures after the first three years.
 Additionally, we agreed to pay Distributed Bio an aggregate of \$5.9 million for each licensed product that achieves specified development, regulatory and commercial milestones and royalties equal to a very low single digit percentage of our and our sublicensees' net sales of licensed products.
 Our obligation to pay royalties will end for each licensed product ten years after its first commercial sale.